Free Light Chains (Blood)

 chains.
 When you have more light chains than heavy chains, those extra light chains

 are called "free" because they don't bind to the heavy chains.
-Instead, they are released
+They are released in

-in the blood.
-The more free light chains in your blood, the more plasma cells you
+the blood instead.
+The more free light chains in your blood, the more plasma cells

 This test is used to help diagnose a type of cancer called multiple myeloma.
 It may

 also be used to diagnose other conditions affecting the cells in your bone marrow.